 1. A meeting with CyberIAM Principal Consultants and Business department heads of HR, IT and Security.

-2. A four to six week on-site assessment with CyberIAM Business Analyst.
+2. An on-site assessment with a CyberIAM Business Analyst.

 3. We then evaluate your existing process and recommend improvements to enhance performance and deployment.

 CyberIAM prefers to use a more modern implementation Plan which is based on Agile methodology.
 This allows us to break down complex requirements that are usually delivered over a 4-6 week period into smaller deliverables.
 We are then able to deploy code faster, keep the testing focused and reduce any scope creep that usually slows down deployment.